 Clinical placements are coordinated and secured by the Accelerated Nursing staff.
 Students are not expected to secure their own preceptors or clinical agencies.
 College of Nursing faculty members supervise the precepted clinical experiences remotely and during on-site visits.

-Accelerated Nursing Student Services Coordinators will seek preceptors who meet specific qualifications at appropriate agencies.
+The Accelerated Option Student Services Coordinators seek preceptors who meet specific qualifications at appropriate agencies.

-For all five of these rotations, accelerated nursing students work the same schedule as their nurse preceptors, which may include days, evenings, nights, weekends, and/or holidays.
+For all five of these rotations, accelerated nursing students work the same schedule as their nurse preceptors; the schedule may include days, evenings, nights, weekends, and/or holidays.
 Due to the compressed format of the curriculum, students need to be available 24/7 to work their preceptors' hours.
-For May cohorts, clinicals run from early August through late April/early May.
-October cohort clinicals are early March through late September/early October.
+For May cohorts, precepted clinical courses begin in late September continuing through late April/early May.
+October cohort clinical courses begin in late February, continuing through late September/early October.

 Written assignments for clinical rotations are submitted to the UW Oshkosh clinical instructor.
-Students have live online chats with the clinical instructor and other students during the precepted clinical rotations.
+Students participate in live online discussions with the clinical instructor and other students during the precepted clinical rotations.

 The Student Services Coordinators make every effort to secure placements at appropriate agencies relatively close to the students' home communities.
 However, a particular agency may take students in one specialty area but not another or may have its own constraints, limiting the number of students who can be accommodated.
 Not all agencies have qualified preceptors available to supervise students.
 Students must be prepared to travel up to fifty miles, one way, for clinical experiences.
 In extenuating circumstances, the distance may be greater than 50 miles.